 The full article that explains in depth how it all comes together!
 You’ll want to refer to it to get all of the steps down pat; but I have paraphrased in my own words the “nitty gritty” of it.

-To get started making amazing art wood signs, It involves a few straightforward items you may already have access to, like a printer (must be inkjet – NOT laser type – something about the freezer paper potentially being a fire hazard).
+To get started mastering the freezer paper transfer to wood, you’ll need a few straightforward items you may already have access to, like a printer (Note: it MUST be inkjet ; not laser type – something about the freezer paper potentially being a fire hazard!)

 Also: freezer paper, coarse grit sandpaper, printer paper, scissors (or a paper cutter), painter’s tape, a ruler, and clear varnish or sealant.